StinkyDubeau/hogs-api/API Documentation.md

 * API keys may be rolling in the future.

 ## Load a leaderboard with `get("/api/scores")`.
-Usage: Download a leaderboard with the columns that you include in your request.
-The result will be in descending order sorted by points unless otherwise specified with key `sort_by`.
+Usage: Download an array of scores filtered per your request.
+The resulting array will be in descending order sorted by points unless otherwise specified with key `sort_by`.

 ### Narrowers: